Revealing Fine-Grained Values and Opinions in Large Language Models: Analysis

 \paragraph{Quantifying the Impact of Personas}

 In order to quantify whether or not demographic features have a significant impact on placement on the PCT, we perform ordinary least-squares (OLS) regression on the outcomes of the PCT.
-OLS regression fits a simple linear model to the data, where significance can be measured based on the coefficients estimated from the population samples (in this case, varying the instructions for each individual demographic value).
 For this, we use the outcome $x$ and $y$ coordinates as dependent variables, and the demographic features encoded as a categorical variable for the independent variable.
-The results of this for the closed-form setting are given in \Cref{fig:regression-closed}.\looseness=-1

-We find significant effects across most of the demographic categories tested.
+The results of this for the closed-form setting are given in \autoref{fig:regression-closed}.We find significant effects across most of the demographic categories tested.
 Specifying an explicit political orientation significantly affects placement in almost all cases, with a large effect size.
 Gender and economic class also yield significant effects for almost all models.
 However, most models appear to express a perceived ``male'' frame along the axis of economics, with no models yielding significant shifts from the baseline under this persona.
 Additionally, specifying a particular age or country does not result in any significant shifts along either the economic or political axes.
 Overall this demonstrates the presence of potential biases in the stances encoded for certain demographics (namely, gender and economic class) as the selection of these demographics lead to significant shifts in the measured political stance.